ppatierno/amqp-kafka-demo/README.md

     oc create -f /<path-to-github-repo>/amqp-kafka-demo/kafka-consumer-webui/target/fabric8/kafka-consumer-webui-deployment.yml
     oc create -f /<path-to-github-repo>/amqp-kafka-demo/kafka-consumer-webui/target/fabric8/kafka-consumer-webui-route.yml

-The Kafka Web UI application is now running in EnMasse with a route that can be used to access the related web page
+The Kafka Web UI application is now running in EnMasse with a route that can be used to access the related web page.

+In this web page :

+* status of the internal Kafka consumer (if it's joining or already joined the consumer group)
+* dashboard which shows messages received in real time (or re-reading the stream)
+* button for re-reading the stream from the beginning
+* input and button for re-reading the stream starting from a specified offset

 ![Apache Kafka Web UI on OpenShift](./images/kafka_webui_deployment.png)